mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 10 October 2025

-- The average temperature today is 12.69˚C,
+- The average temperature today is 13.02˚C,
-- With highs of 12.69˚C and lows of 12.69˚C,
+- With highs of 13.88˚C and lows of 12.61˚C,
-- It may feel like 12.36˚C with scattered clouds
+- It may feel like 12.6˚C with broken clouds
-- The wind speed is 0.64m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1033hPa and humidity is 90%
+- The pressure is 1034hPa and humidity is 85%
 - The sun will rise at 06:24 and set at 17:26

 <!-- weather_marker ends -->